The Duke of Edinburgh’s Award

 The Duke of Edinburgh’s Award is an individual programme organised in three levels, Bronze, Silver, and Gold.
 Each level builds on the skills and attainment of the previous Award and represents an increase in time commitment, expertise and the depth of the Expedition; providing a greater challenge and reward!

-participants have to complete four sections:
+At each level participants have to complete four sections:

 Volunteering is all about making a difference to other people’s lives.
 Perhaps you’re interested in animals or conservation?
 Or you might like to work with older people or raise money for a cause that means a lot to you?
 From teaching children cyber safety to starting a local recycling campaign, the Volunteering section of your DofE enables you to give your time to help others and change things for the better.